Home / Conditions / Anxiety

 Anxiety is your body’s response to stress, often showing up as worry or fear.
 It affects how you think, feel, and respond to pressure.
 Everyone feels anxious sometimes, but a disorder goes beyond typical stress, showing up as ongoing fear that doesn’t go away.
 Some people experience anxiety attacks—sudden, intense episodes of fear that can feel overwhelming.
 While occasional worries are part of life, an anxiety disorder is more persistent and disruptive.

 Anxiety can have many causes.
 Genetics, brain chemistry, past trauma, chronic stress, and certain medical conditions can all play a role.
-There may also be no clear reason for why it starts.
+There may also be no clear reason why it starts.
 For some, it may start in childhood; for others, it develops later in life.

 Physical symptoms may include: